Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Build-vs-Buy Decisions

-This section should list the third party libraries your system is using and describe what those libraries are being used for.
+We have not yet decided on all the third party libraries that will be used in our game at this time.

 # Reuse

+The game will be able to be played as many times as the user desires.

 # Change Strategy

+...